TritonDataCenter/rfd/rfd/0004/README.md

 - Modify container commands will utilize this config to know the current state of the container (workdir, user, env, ...)
-- When the build completes successfully - all images (layers) are exported to imgapi
+- When the build completes successfully - all images (layers) are exported to IMGAPI
-  - when all layers are uploaded successfully, they can be made active in imgapi
+  - when all layers are uploaded successfully, they are made active in IMGAPI

 ## Commands

-These commands can occur multiple times (except MAINTAINER), so a current config state is needed to supply to the modify container commands.
+These commands can occur multiple times (except MAINTAINER), so a current config state is needed to supply to the modify container commands (e.g. workdir, env).

 - MAINTAINER
 - CMD